 The Science Behind Addictive Emotional Eating

 Once I started working with Nagina, she made me more conscious of what I put in my mouth throughout the day.
 I started paying attention to what I ate and since I work in the field of emotions, I immediately became mindful of how I FELT every time I had the urge to eat.

-This led me to realize that I eat when I’m emotionally distressed.
+This led me to realize that I take on emotional eating to cope with daily stress.

 I eat to stuff down my painful emotions.